younata/personal_knowledge/src/programming/methodologies.md

 ### Links/Resources

-- <a href="https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change-ebook/dp/B00N1ZN6C0/ref=pd_sim_351_1/147-9620684-7900823" data-proofer-ignore>Extreme Programming Explained</a> is the primary/default resource on XP.
+- <a href="https://bookshop.org/p/books/extreme-programming-explained-embrace-change-revised-kent-beck/9217826?ean=9780321278654&next=t" data-proofer-ignore>Extreme Programming Explained</a> is the primary/default resource on XP.
-- <a href="https://www.amazon.com/Art-Agile-Development-Pragmatic-Software/dp/0596527675" data-proofer-ignore>The Art of Agile Development</a>.
+- <a href="https://bookshop.org/p/books/the-art-of-agile-development-james-shore/17135489?ean=9781492080695&next=t" data-proofer-ignore>The Art of Agile Development</a>.
 A bit dated, though.
-- <a href="Matt Parker’s book on Pivotal’s practices" data-proofer-ignore>Matt Parker’s book on Pivotal’s practices</a>.
-- <a href="https://www.amazon.com/Extreme-Programming-Pocket-Guide-Development-ebook/dp/B00BIRRRX2/ref=sr_1_1" data-proofer-ignore>Extreme Programming Pocket Guide</a> is "basically the Cliff's Notes/Spark Notes for the 1st edition of [Extreme Programming Explained] - which is far more dev-centric than the 2nd which has a lot more Product Owner stuff in it.
+- <a href="https://bookshop.org/p/books/extreme-programming-pocket-guide-shane-warden/7444375?ean=9780596004859&next=t" data-proofer-ignore>Extreme Programming Pocket Guide</a> is "basically the Cliff's Notes/Spark Notes for the 1st edition of [Extreme Programming Explained] - which is far more dev-centric than the 2nd which has a lot more Product Owner stuff in it.
 [It] is a good way to introduce a lot of the HOW and justify it in terms of the values."